 You can run the system diagnostics from the utility partition or from a diskette, but not from the Dell OpenManage Server Assistant CD.
-From the Utility Partition menu, select Run System Utilities and then select Run Dell System Diagnostics.
-To run the diagnostics from a diskette, select Create Diagnostics Diskette from the Utility Partition menu.
+To run the diagnostics from a diskette, create a diagnostics diskette from the the Dell OpenManage Server Assistant CD.

-The system hardware diagnostics are described in Chapter 5, "Running the Dell Diagnostics," in the Dell PowerEdge 2400 Systems Installation and Troubleshooting Guide.
+The system hardware diagnostics are described in "Running the Dell Diagnostics" in the Dell PowerEdge 4400 Systems Installation and Troubleshooting Guide.

-Video Drivers
+Video Driver

-NOTES: The video display for the Microsoft Windows NT Server 4.0 operating system must be set up with a resolution of 640 x 480 pixels at installation.
+X NOTES: The video display for the Microsoft Windows NT Server 4.0 operating system must be set up with a resolution of 640 x 480 at installation.

-Windows NT Server 4.0 Service Pack 3 must be installed before you can use the updated video drivers for the ATI Rage video.
+Windows NT Server 4.0 Service Pack 4 must be installed before you can use the updated video driver for the ATI Rage video controller.

-You need to install the video drivers for the operating system you install on your system unless they were installed by Dell.
+You need to install the video driver for the operating system you install on your system unless they were installed by Dell.